 This report by Wilson, Ihrig and Associates, Inc. (WIA) presents results of the noise and vibration environmental impact assessment for the Bay Area Rapid Transit (BART) Hayward Maintenance Complex (HMC Project).
-The assessment of noise and vibration impacts from operations and construction has been performed following the procedure described in the Federal Transit Administration (FTA) guidance manual "Transit Noise and Vibration Impact Assessment"1.
+The assessment of noise and vibration impacts from operations and construction has been performed following the procedure described in the Federal Transit Administration (FTA) guidance manual "Transit Noise and Vibration Impact Assessment".

 The proposed Project would include adding up to six crossovers or turnouts in the area south of Whipple Road (on the mainline tracks, test track and yard lead), adding storage tracks to the northeast of the existing Hayward Yard to accommodate up to a maximum of 250 BART cars, implementing a new traction power station for new tracks on the east side of the Hayward Yard, and erecting a new Overhaul Shop (replacing an existing building).
 The Project includes upgrades to the three remaining buildings (component repair shop, central warehouse, and Maintenance and Engineering (M&E) shop storage area).
-Information used to prepare this draft report was obtained from preliminary drawings of the proposed Hayward Maintenance Complex provided by BART, received August 24, 2010.
+Information used to prepare this draft report was obtained from preliminary drawings of the proposed Hayward Maintenance Complex provided by BART, received August 24, 2010, and project description revisions and updated topographic information received by WIA in March 2011.